rackerlabs/rackspace-how-to/content/rackspace-email/recover-deleted-email-in-webmail.md

     <img src="{% asset_path rackspace-email/recover-deleted-email-in-webmail/select_to_recover.png %}" alt="" />

-3. Click **Recover to Folder** and select the folder you want to move the messages to.
+3. Click **Recover to Folder**, and select the destination folder for the recovered emails.

     <img src="{% asset_path rackspace-email/recover-deleted-email-in-webmail/recover_to_folder.png %}" alt="" />

-4. When you see the confirmation `Message(s) Recovered`, exit the tool and verify the messages are now in the folder you selected they be recovered to.
+4. When you see the confirmation ``Message(s) Recovered``, close the recovery tool, and verify that the messages are now in the destination folder that you chose.

    <img src="{% asset_path rackspace-email/recover-deleted-email-in-webmail/inbox_recovered.png %}" alt="" />